 Our Continuous Improvement (CI) program is based on the Shingo Model that was first developed in the manufacturing sector to reduce variability and drive improvement.
 Kenco has invested significant time and financial resources to adapt this model, and the Toyota Production System (TPS) in particular, to the warehousing and logistics environment.
 This industry-tailored model is what distinguishes our Continuous Improvement programs from other systems and helps to significantly reduce variability and drive improvement for our customers.

 We have teams of CI engineers at specific customer operations as well as at corporate levels who deliver the value of our program.
 Most of these engineers have Lean Six Sigma Green and Black Belt certifications, are technically and analytically savvy, and have significant cross-industry experience.
-Our engineers are uniquely positioned to leverage their knowledge of best practices to create major efficiency and productivity improvements in your operations.
+Our engineers are uniquely positioned to leverage their knowledge of supply chain logistics best practices to create major efficiency and productivity improvements in your operations.

 The philosophy of TPS enables Kenco to systematically improve processes and drive waste from operational processes.
 This provides customers with the best solutions requiring the lowest investment.
 The aim of the Continuous Improvement projects is to eliminate all overburden, unevenness, and waste from the operation.